SaminYeasar/saminyeasar.github.io/index.md

 subtitle:
 ---

-I have started Ph.D. from January 2020 in Computer Science at McGill University under the supervision of [Dr. Doina Precup][3] at [Reasoning and learning lab (rllab)][2] and at [Mila][1].
+I have started Ph.D. from January 2020 in Computer Science at McGill University under the supervision of [Dr. Doina Precup][3] at [Mila][1] and [Reasoning and learning lab (rllab)][2].
 I'm interested in imitation learning algorithms with the focus of learning lifelong skills in games.

 I completed Masters from Electrical and Computer Engineering at McGill University.
 My master's research was on "Adversarial Inverse Reinforcement Learning" under the supervision of [Dr. Aditya Mahajan][4] at [Centre for Intelligent Machine (CIM)][5].